Highlights of spring 2021 Semester

 How will I learn about my test results?

 You will be required to install the NAVICA App on your phone for rapid receipt of your test results.
 You will receive a NAVICA app notification approximately 20 minutes after your test.

 Guidelines for Classes

-In light of the continued increase of COVID-19 cases nationally, the spring 2021 semester will be provided primarily in an online/remote modality.
-Close to 80% of the instruction will be offered remotely.
+In light of the continued increase of COVID-19 cases nationally, the spring 2021 semester is being provided primarily in an online/remote modality.
+Close to 80% of the instruction is offered remotely.
 This approach may include synchronous teaching and learning where students are required to be present on specific dates and times, and/or asynchronous teaching and learning where students have the flexibility to enter the course when they are able.
-Most experiential courses requiring student participation on campus, including science and engineering labs; performing, visual or studio arts; and clinical, field and student teaching placements, will be offered in face-to-face and/or hybrid modalities.
+Most experiential courses requiring student participation on campus, including science and engineering labs; performing, visual or studio arts; and clinical, field and student teaching placements, are being offered in face-to-face and/or hybrid modalities.
 This approach will further decrease population density on campus and assist us in making our safety and mitigation efforts more effective.